ggandor/lightspeed.nvim/README.md

 following points in mind:

-* Tweak the colors, but aim to keep all the _attributes_ intact (bold, underline, filled/empty background, etc.) even if you do not necessarily agree with the defaults.
-It is important to guarantee at least this level of consistency across themes, in order to not confuse users that switch between multiple ones regularly.
+* Tweak the colors, but aim to keep all the _attributes_ intact (bold, underline, filled/empty background, etc.), and also invariants like "shortcuts = inverse labels", even if you do not necessarily agree with the defaults.
+  Lightspeed's highlighting scheme is very complex, and it is important to guarantee at least this level of consistency across themes, in order to not confuse users that switch between multiple ones regularly.

 * `LightspeedMaskedChar` should be unobtrusive - barely noticeable ideally -, and in any case _much_ dimmer than the labels and shortcuts, otherwise the UI becomes too chaotic.

-* `LightspeedShortcut`, on the other hand, should have a very high visibility, but if you comply with the first point, then the filled bakcground is probably enough to provide that.

 #### Notes